-The term 'Stock Market Index' is included in the Investments edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Stock Market Index' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A stock market index refers to a collection of stocks which are combined together to create a bellwether for a group of similar companies in the market.
 The idea is to present an index which tracks a certain sector, market, currency, commodity, bond, or other type of financial asset.